 Losing the freedom and self-sufficiency that comes with having a driver's license is difficult, and most people are eager to get their license reinstated at the earliest opportunity.
 Unfortunately, dealing with the state bureaucracy can be intimidating and many people don't know where to start.
 For most suspensions and revocations, the process is actually fairly easy.
-If you lost your license because of point accumulation, a motor vehicle accident judgement, motor fuel theft, a child support arrearage, failure to maintain insurance, etc. you can visit the Missouri Department of Revenue page and use the helpful chart they provide to figure out what forms you need to fill out and how much you will have to pay.
+If you lost your license because of point accumulation, a motor vehicle accident judgment, motor fuel theft, a child support arrearage, failure to maintain insurance, etc. you can visit the Missouri Department of Revenue page and use the helpful chart they provide to figure out what forms you need to fill out and how much you will have to pay.
+They can also be reached by phone at (573) 526-2407.
 There is no need to hire a lawyer as, while the process may be complicated, no specialized training or knowledge is required to complete it.
-It is a different matter, however, if you are seeking a reinstatement after a 5- or 10-year denial.
+It is a different matter, however, if you are seeking reinstatement after a 5- or 10-year denial.

 5- or 10-Year Denial

 If you are convicted of DWI twice in a 5 year period your license will be suspended for 5 years, and three convictions in any period of time will result in a 10-year suspension.
 Getting your license back after either of these is not as simple as filling out a few forms.
 Instead, it is necessary to get an order of reinstatement from the county in which your last DWI conviction occurred, and this order requires an in-person hearing in front of a judge.
 It is highly recommended that you hire a lawyer to help you with this hearing.
 The Department of Revenue will have an attorney present and they, along with the judge, will question you to determine if you have changed your habits and are a good candidate for reinstatement.